Upgrade to remove ads

 Running, a hot shower, new clothes.

-What sort of identification was used on the prisoners?
+Chapter 3: What sort of indenification was used on the prisoners?

 He was too kind of to the prisoners.

 Chapter 3: What were the prisoners' rations at each meal?

 Chapter 3: What was Bela Katz forced to do once he was chosen for his strength?

 He was forced to cremate his own father.

 Chapter 4: What were the objectives of the medical examinations?